Digital-Waters/WaterMonitorDevice/README.md

 To run the gpsSensor.py code on a Raspberry Pi Zero 2 W, which is designed to read GPS location and time data from a GT-U7 GPS module, you need to follow pre-requisite steps for both hardware and software setup:

 ### Hardware Setup
-1. GT-U7 module: Ensure you have a GT-U7 module.
+1. GT-U7 module: Ensure you have a GT-U7 module and the antenna connected to it.
-2. Micro USB
 2. Wiring:
-    - For now the sensor can be connected using a microUSB.
+    - VCC on the GPS ---> 5v (pin 2) on raspberryPI
+    - GRND on the GPS ---> GND (pin 6) on raspberryPI
+    - TXD on the GPS ---> RXD (pin 10) on raspberryPI

 ### Software Setup
 1. Edit config.txt file: